rht-labs/enablement-docs/exercises/1-the-manual-menace/README.md

 5. Before building and deploying Jenkins; add git credentials to the s2i by either adding them to the `template/jenkins.yml` and `params/jenkins` or for simplicity just replace the `<USERNAME>` && `<PASSWORD>` with your ldap credentials.
 <p class="tip">
-Note in a residency we would not use your GitCredentials for pushing and pulling from Git, A service user would be created here.
+Note in a residency we would not use your GitCredentials for pushing and pulling from Git, A service user would be created for this.
 </p>
 ```groovy
 gitUsername = System.getenv("GIT_USERNAME") ?: "<USERNAME>"